Hallelujah78/BICodingChallenge/README.md

 - consuming an API you don't control is hard
 - tables are pretty cool
-- how to componentize 'stuff'
+- how to componentize 'stuff,' albeit badly
 - always read the API docs!
 - general reinforcement about HTML, CSS, and JavaScript syntax/usage
 - using AbortController and using timeout with axios